kpuka/SIMAH/_posts/2021-08-16-randomization.md

 # install.packages ("blockrand")

 library(blockrand)
-set.seed(55475)  # Enter any integer number to initiate the randomization; using the same seed will generate the same randomization list in the future mylist <- blockrand(n=100,            # specify the total sample size
+set.seed(55475)  # Using the same seed will generate the same randomization list in the future mylist <- blockrand(n=100,            # specify the total sample size
                     num.levels = 2,   # specify the number of groups
                     block.sizes = 2)  # specify the nuber of different blocks to use